 Kainos charges for its digital services on a time and materials or fixed price basis.
-In 2018, the majority of service revenue (approximately 87%) was derived from time and materials contracts and the remainder from fixed price contracts.
-Where there are fixed price contracts revenue is recognised based on the stage of completion.
+Where there are fixed price contracts, revenue is recognised based on the stage of completion.
 Stage of completion is measured by reference to costs incurred to date as a percentage of total estimated costs.
 The Group estimates costs to complete its contractual obligations by reference to the current run rate of these costs until contractual completion.
 Estimates can vary as there will be technical issues to overcome, timescales change and there could be commercial issues.
 Therefore, the status of customer contracts is assessed on an ongoing basis.